-GREETINGS FROM THE PRESIDENT
+GREETINGS FROM PRESIDENT MICHAEL ELBE

 Thank you for your interest in John Wood Community College.
 The College appreciates the opportunity to serve your needs.
-Whether you are interested in taking one personal enhancement class, completing a degree or pursuing a certificate, I am confident you will find outstanding education facilities, a devoted faculty, a supportive staff and an academic environment that will help you reach your potential and achieve your goals.
+Whether you are interested in taking a personal enrichment class, completing a transfer degree or pursing a workforce certificate, I am confident you will find outstanding educational facilities, a dedicated faculty, a supportive staff and an academic environment that will help you achieve your personal goals.